-Effects of fertilizer reduction on Yield and non-point source pollution of Yongyou rice
+Impact of reduced fertilizer application on the yield and non-point source pollution from Yongyou rice cultivation

 Qian Mao, Jiangming Zhou